hrlou/nhentai_c/README.md

 The program will have support with [UAV](https://github.com/hrlou/uav) (Universal Art Viewer) another project I've been working on when it's finished.

 ## Progress
-Currently the code is a massive mess and isn't much more than functional.
-I'm looking to go through and rewrite major parts in order to preserve a clean code base.
 - [x] Download Doujin
 - [x] Download Doujins Tags
 - [x] Name File Opon Tags